adfinis/pyaptly/README.rst

 Testing
 -------

-Autoamtic
+Automatic

 .. code:: shell

    git submodule update --init --recursive make test-local

 Manual.
-There is a safity check in tests.
+There is a safety check in tests.
 They won't work if you don't set
 $HOME.

 .. code:: shell